intsab/Android-MVVM/README.md

 ### Local Notifications:
 I also used local notification in the app for demo purposes.
-Have a look at its code that i added in UtilsClass
+Have a look at its code that I added in UtilsClass

 	object AppUtils {
 	    private val CHANNEL_ID: String = "com.intsab.com"